Application Programming Interfaces (APIs) are a set of functions and tools which developers can use to access and make changes to G Suite data.

 A Notes template file (NTF) is a skeleton file that contains design elements, but no documents.
 Notes Storage Facility (NSF) files are created from NTFs.
 GSMIN is distributed as a set of NTFs.

 Scheduled agents are tasks that are executed on the Domino server at specific intervals or times.
 Scheduled agents run inside a Notes application (or database).
-GSMIN uses scheduled agents to migrate data from IBM Notes to G Suite.
+GSMIN uses scheduled agents to migrate data from HCL Notes to G Suite.